mozilla/application-services/components/merino/README.md

 - **Locale support** — 14 supported locales across English, French, Spanish, Italian, and German variants.
 - **Content filtering** — Filter recommendations by region, topic, and section follow/block preferences.
-- **Structured feeds** — Responses can include categorized sections (business, sports, tech, etc.), Fakespot product recommendations, and an interest picker with responsive layout configurations.
+- **Structured feeds** — Responses can include categorized sections (business, sports, tech, etc.), and an interest picker with responsive layout configurations.
 - **A/B experiment support** — Pass experiment name and branch parameters to support server-side experimentation.
 - **Cross-platform** — Rust core with UniFFI-generated bindings for Android (and other platforms).